coderars/webpack-eleventy-img-loader/README.md

 Type: `{Boolean}` Default: `false`

->⚠ *While this is was well tested during development, please use it with caution and make your own tests first!*
+>⚠ *While this was well tested during development, please use it with caution and make your own tests first!*

+When enabled, the loader writes downloaded images to its permanent disk cache based on the full URL of the request (cache key).
+Next time, when a new build is started it validates the request URL against its cache.
+If the current image was found in the cache and it is not expired, it will use that instead downloading it again.

+In case [when a fetch request fails](https://www.11ty.dev/docs/plugins/cache/#what-happens-with-a-request-fails) but a cache entry already exists (even if it’s expired), it will use the cached entry.

 ### `cacheResults`
 ### `cacheDir`